saleh-sarwar/my-first-repo/readme.md

 Three of my top interests right now are:

-- Updating skills in the field of informatics to solve problems through finger dance a.k.a **coding**
+- Updating skills in the field of informatics to solve problems through finger dance aka **coding**
 - Sharpening the pattern recognition and calculation muscles of the brain through **Chess**
 - Experiencing the magical taste of **flow state** through gamming.